 Caution: Do not plug a phone jack connector in the RJ-45 port.
-This may damage this standards electrostatic discharge when handling this equipment.
+This may damage this device.
+Les raccordeurs ne sont pas utilisé pour le système téléphonique!

-Caution: Use only twisted-pair cables with RJ-45 connectors that conform to FCC
+Caution: Use only twisted-pair cables with RJ-45 connectors that conform to FCC standards.